CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 In [2015](https://x.com/orta/status/672436829250052102), Apple announce that the CocoaPods project [had been Sherlocked](https://www.npr.org/2024/06/17/g-s1-4912/apple-app-store-obsolete-sherlocked-tapeacall-watson-copy) because they were going to be creating their own package manager: Swift Package Manager.
 This move effectively took all the wind out of the sails of CocoaPods, slowing active development of the project as competing with Apple on their own turf is rarely a battle worth your volunteer hours.

-Since Swift Package Managers announcement last 9 years, members of the core team have individually had reasons for continual maintenance: a sense of duty, being employed to work on libraries or apps which use CocoaPods, working on build infra for large projects where CocoaPods is a key part of the build process or just a love of the community.
+Since Swift Package Managers announcement 9 years ago, members of the core team have individually had reasons for continual maintenance: a sense of duty, being employed to work on libraries or apps which use CocoaPods, working on build infra for large projects where CocoaPods is a key part of the build process or just a love of the community.

 However, with time - these links become more tenuous too, jobs change, people move to new ecosystems and we've slowly been moving CocoaPods to an place where work only happens when something external causes it.
 That could be security issues like I've reported the last few years on the blog, or Xcode breaking changes which require us to tweak some settings and make a new build.